czimaginginstitute/AreTomo3/Readme.txt

 AreTomo3 1.0.9: [03-20-2024]
 ----------------------------
-1. Add patch based CTF deconvolution
+1. Added patch based CTF deconvolution
 2. Bug fix: FindCtf/GCalcCTF2D.cu and GCalcCTF1D.cu: m_fAmpPhaseShift
    calculation forgot taking square root.
 Corrected now.
+3. Bug fix: When the gain is not provided, the motion corrected image is dark.
+   MotionCor/MrcUtil/CAppyRefs::DoIt: when there is no gain and dark references, we should continue.
+The subsequent operation copys the frames to GPU memory.
+4. Bug fix (03-28-2024): AreTomo/FindCtf/CTile.cpp incorrectly extracts
+   tiles from the image.